Interactive Brokers clients have the ability to gain direct exposure to US Treasuries on both the short and long side of the market.

 Short Stock Availability (SLB) Tool

-The SLB tool is made available to IBKR account holders through Client Portal.
-Login and select the Support section followed by Short Stock (SLB) Availability.
+The SLB tool is available to IBKR account holders through Client Portal.
+Log in and select the Support section and then select Short Stock (SLB) Availability.
 This tool allows one to query information on a single stock as well as at a bulk level.
 Single stock searches can be performed by symbol/exchange, ISIN or CUSIP numbers.
-At the single security level, query results include the quantity available, number of lenders and indicative rebate rate (which if negative, infers a borrowing cost expressed as an annual percentage rate and, if positive, the interest rebate paid on cash proceeds securing the loan in excess of the minimum threshold).
+At the single security level, query results include the quantity available and number of lenders (note that a negative rebate rate infers a borrowing cost expressed as an annual percentage rate and, if positive, the interest rebate paid on cash proceeds securing the loan in excess of the minimum threshold).
 Information regarding the quantity of shares available to borrow throughout the day for the most current and past half hour increments is also made available.

 In addition, borrowers interested in the trend of rates over the prior 10 day period can view the minimum, maximum and mean rates for each day.